vienues/analytics-system-react/README.md

 ## Generate Client Schema and Typings

-Open a terminal at the root folder and run `npm run generate-client-schema & npm run generate-client-typings` to generate the graphql client schema and typings.
+Open a terminal at the root folder and run `npm run generate-schema-and-typings` to generate the graphql client schema and typings.

 ## Core technologies used